Fishtown. Cheesesteaks. The biggest sports fans. Philly has it all!

 If we compare Philly to nearby major cities the picture changes quite a bit.
 The city is a bargain compared to New York, Boston, or DC.

 The only significantly cheaper nearby city is Pittsburgh.
 But come on!
 Pittsburgh is really more of a mid-west city and has about one-fifth the population of Philly.
+We’re talking a Chicago-, San Francisco-level population and lifestyle, not Sioux Falls.

 How much does it cost to live in Philadelphia?

 Okay, now let’s get to the real question, how much can you expect to pay every month for the basics in Philly?
+Your cost of living can depend a lot on your monthly rent, average salary, if you’re a single person or a childcare-dependant family, etc.

 Short answer: Somewhere around $1,400 to $2550 depending on your lifestyle.